mcnevin/ezClub/README.md

 ezClub
 ===========

-repo for ez Club website
+repo for the ez Club website.